How to Find WordPress Vulnerabilities?

 Specific Vulnerability Tools

-Plecost is an open source WordPress fingerprinting tool for analyzing installed plugins as well as common vulnerabilities and exposures (CVE) codes.
+Plecost is an open-source WordPress fingerprinting tool for analyzing installed plugins as well as common vulnerabilities and exposures (CVE) codes.
 It is a Python script so all you have to do is add the files to the server and follow the instructions on the project website.

-General Vulnerability Tools
+General Vulnerability Tools for WordPress

 Nikto checks your website and system for outdated software, configuration files, hidden directories, and much more.
 It is designed for testing servers and for triggering red flags with a wide range of intrusion detection systems.
 The tool can also brute force any part of the target website ensuring that it follows security best practices.